demidovakatya/demidovakatya.github.io/_posts/2016-01-29-python-rounds.md

 ---
 layout: post
-title:  "Python Rounds Like a Pro"
+title:  "Python rounds like a pro"
 published: true

 ---